 I am by no means an expert on academic jobs just because I now (miraculously?) have one.
 But I have been told that I am organized, and, yes, that is because being an anxious person sometimes means having a system for everything.
 So before I totally bury all memories of the academic job market, I thought I would put together a timeline of some of the things I did to get ready to search for academic jobs…Continue reading “How I prepped for the academic job market”

 I’m so excited to finally be able to tell you: I have a job!
 A professor job!
 I am so excited.
 But also a little emotionally exhausted.
 Before I got the job, I was 95% worry every waking hour (and most of the night…).
 After, I just have to keep reminding myself that the search is over.
 But the challenges of trying to graduate are not.
-I will be moving to Las Vegas and starting as an assistant professor in the fall.
+I will be starting as an assistant professor in the fall.

 I wouldn’t let myself hope for the best–the academic job market is tough (understatement)–so I hadn’t processed any of the exciting parts of having a professor job.
 And finally getting to talk with you all about the academic job hunting process is one of those things!
 So, let’s start today with the easy stuff: every outfit I wore to an academic interview.Continue reading “Every job interview outfit I wore/a life announcement”